fixplz/waka/Readme.md

 ### parser.startWith(rule : String) -> parser

 Get a new parser that will begin execution with the given rule, instead of "Start".

+### parser.getTrace(message : String) -> String

+Get a multiline error message showing the current state of the parser.

 ### Waka.getSource(peg : String) -> String